ScriptRaccoon/dancing-circles/README.md

 https://dancing-circles.netlify.app

 _Rules._ When two circles are close to each other (distance is less than 50 pixels), they start to rotate around the midpoint of their midpoints (clockwise by default).
-The circle midpoints are bound to the canvas.
+Circles which get outside of the canvas are removed.

 When these rules are applied to many circles at a time, it produces a complex movement.
 Very interesting and non-predictable systems can arise already with 4 circles.